 Testimonial pages should feel unique yet familiar.
 Often, the best ways to learn are to be inspired by successful examples.
 Testimonial pages are no different.

 That's why we compiled a guide filled with the 25 best testimonial pages from actual companies that we've seen online.
 Download the guide to get inspiration for your testimonial page.

 The best testimonials paint a picture with words so readers can understand the value of purchasing from you.
 Be sure to feature testimonials with descriptive language that's enthusiastic and detailed to help convince your prospects to make a purchase.

 Take your testimonial page one step further by incorporating more visual elements like images, videos, and social media feeds.
 These are relatively easy ways to make testimonial content more engaging — and to prove to readers that the testimonial is coming from a real person.

 3. Make it specific.

 Make sure the testimonials you feature dig deeper than "I love [brand name]!"

-Choose reviews from customers who can highlight specific use cases for your product or service so readers can envision their own specific use cases your brand could help with.
-Ideally, your customers will agree to serve as case studies, and you'll be able to publish comprehensive stories with specific details your sales team can share with prospects.
+Choose reviews from customers who can highlight specific use cases for your product or service so readers can envision their own specific use cases that your brand could help with.
+Ideally, your customers will agree to serve as case studies, and you'll be able to publish comprehensive stories with specific details which your sales team can share with prospects.

 What do these look like in action?
 Check out the examples below to find inspiration for your testimonial page.